Healthy Homes Assessment Greenmeadows

 Draught Stopping Greenmeadows

-If a draught is felt from unreasonable gaps or holes that it requirements to be sealed.
+If a draught is perceived as a result of gaps or holes or holes, it needs to be sealed.

-What are unreasonable gaps or holes?
+What are unjustifiable gaps or holes?

 Check out the complete details of the Healthy Homes draught stopping requirements.